Keyboard shortcuts

 [dependencies]

-# Reference the library crate within the workspace via path or just name
+# Reference the library package within the workspace via path

 member_lib = { path = "../member_lib" }